 Nor is it anything new to feel disempowered in a survival or horror (or survival horror) game.
 These are genres that frequently feel bad on purpose, genres that make a meal of their oppressiveness.
 But it used to be the case that, once a horror series reached a certain scale, it would cease to be horror as such and default to something more like straight-up action.
 (This was certainly the case with the shift from System Shock to BioShock, and from Dead Space to Dead Space 3.
 And hell, the Resident Evil series only recently returned to form after 5 and 6 took an extended sabbatical from disempowerment).

 So feel-bad games are a grand tradition, but The Last of Us (the first one I mean) is a bit of an odd beast even so.
 It’s a lush blockbuster production that is, quite intentionally, absolutely miserable to play.
-A Nathan Drakey guns-akimbo yippie-ki-yay approach means certain death, nonviolent stealth will leave you without necessary supplies, and methodical, one-shank-at-a-time stealth is a joyless grind (super-powered, but stubbornly unheroic and ceaselessly mopey, like Zack Snyder’s Superman).
+A Nathan Drakey guns-akimbo yippie-ki-yay approach means certain death, out-and-out conflict avoidance will leave you without necessary supplies, and methodical, one-shank-at-a-time stealth is a joyless grind (super-powered, but stubbornly unheroic and ceaselessly mopey, like Zack Snyder’s Superman).
 The plot is shot through with hideous misfortunes and (to put it mildly) regrettable decisions, albeit punctuated with little moments of quiet, numinous grace.
 It’s not miserable through and through, but it’s so deeply miserable as a rule that I have to think the misery is the point.

 And it’s not merely a feel-bad blockbuster, but a feel-bad Naughty Dog game.
 That’s a remarkable thing, because Naughty Dog has a well-earned reputation for unfathomable polish.
 Even in a AAA context, there’s an impossibly high standard to their games’ character animation, level design, and environmental detail.
 This is possible specifically because Naughty Dog’s productions are rigidly linear (and relatively short, though The Last of Us Part II apparently breaks the latter convention).
 There is simply no practical way to be on the vanguard of lavish spectacle in a game with more branches—or to put it another way, a game with more choices.